Observation of geometric phases in quantum erasers: Introduction

-A simple demonstration of the path marking and the quantum eraser using the internal states of the photon can be described as follows.
-A photon is marked by the right and left circular polarization states according to the paths.
-Since the which-path information could be obtained by measuring the polarity of the circular polarization, no interference pattern is obtained.
-However, when a linear polarizer is placed in front of the double slit, the circular polarizations are projected into the same linear polarization and thus the polarization carries no which-path information.
-Therefore, the interference fringes are recovered. \cite{walborn03:_quant_erasur,hillmer07:_do_it_yousel_quant_eraser}
+A simple demonstration of the path marking and the quantum eraser using the internal states of a photon can be demonstrated using a double-slit interferometer as follows.
+A photon is marked with the right and left circular polarization states according to the paths.
+Because we could distinguish the path state by measuring the polarity of the circular polarization, no interference pattern is observed.
+However, when a linear polarizer is placed behind the double slit, the circular polarizations are projected into the same linear polarization and which-path information in the polarization state is completely erased.
+Therefore, the interference fringes are recovered\cite{walborn03:_quant_erasur,hillmer07:_do_it_yousel_quant_eraser}.

-In addition to the recovery of interference, due to the change in the polarization states, the quantum eraser also induces a displacement of the fringe or an additional phase shift.
-This phase shift is found to be related to the Pancharatnam phase \cite{pancharatnam56:_proc} and it is determined by three polarization states: two states due to the which-path marking and one due to the linear polarizer used for the quantum eraser.
-It is noteworthy that this Pancharatnam phase is invariant even if a phase shift is introduced in either of the paths (gauge invariance).
-Such a phase factor is called the geometric phase and it was first reported by Berry. \cite{berry84:_quant_phase_factor_accom_adiab_chang,berry87:_adiab_phase_and_panch_phase} The state space of the polarization can be represented by a sphere called the Poincar\'{e} sphere.\cite{born99:_princ_of_optic} The Pancharatnam phase is determined by the area of the spherical triangle connecting the three states on the Poincar\'{e} sphere. \cite{pancharatnam56:_proc,aravind92:_simpl_proof_of_panch_theor}
+In addition to the recovery of interference, due to the change in the polarization states, the quantum eraser also induces an additional phase shift determined by three polarization states: two states due to the which-path marking and one due to the linear polarizer used for the quantum eraser.
+This phase shift is called as the Pancharatnam phase, which is proportional to the area of the spherical triangle connecting the three states on the Poincar\'{e} sphere\cite{pancharatnam56:_proc,aravind92:_simpl_proof_of_panch_theor}.
+From this geometric property, it is also called as the geometric phase \cite{berry84:_quant_phase_factor_accom_adiab_chang,berry87:_adiab_phase_and_panch_phase}.
+It has been shown that the Pancharatnam phase can be very sensitive to a change in state for a certain arrangement \cite{schmitzer93:_nonlin_of_panch_topol_phase,tewari95:_four_arm_sagnac_inter_switc,bhandari97:_polar_of_light_and_topol_phases,hils99:_nonlin_of_pnach_geomet_phase,li99:_exper_obser_of_nonlin_of}.